 We at studio 281 strongly discourage the use of household cleaners and water be used on the frames or varnished surfaces of oil paintings.
 Frames can be damaged by one puff from an aerosol, stained easily by chemicals and also have the paint stripped from some mouldings.

 Artworks and frames should only be cleaned with a duster, if cleaning fluid must be used, avoid contact with the frame, only on the glass.

 Inspect your artworks once a year, the varnish on oil paintings should be replaced as it dirties, paintings in smoky or polluted conditions will dirty the most quickly.
-Where as framed artworks should be inspected for any evidence of discolouration, warping of the paper or any dots appearing.
-It is also a good idea to regularly replace the cord or wire from which pictures hang.
+Where as framed artworks should be inspected for any evidence of discolouration, warping of paper or dots appearing.
+It is also a good idea to regularly replace the cord/wire from which pictures hand.